b240/Workflows/demo/Qbox/Readme.md

 allowing Swift to dynamically construct communicators as part of a workflow and hand them to Qbox for execution.

-To get this to work, you need the minor modification to Qbox provided in `qbox.patch`
+To get this to work, you need the minor modification to Qbox provided in `qbox-1.63.5-swift.diff`

 # Contents: